British Car Brands

 Riley Logo

-In 1902, the Riley brothers founded the Riley Engine Company to manufacture motorcycles and four-wheelers.
+1902 the Riley brothers founded the Riley Engine Company to manufacture motorcycles and four-wheelers.
 After rebranding in 1912, the company became Riley (Coventry) Limited, as the owners decided to move into a new, more profitable area of business – the manufacture of spoke wheels.
-But within a year, the brothers were back in the car manufacturing business.
+But the brothers were back in the car manufacturing business within a year.
 The company grew rapidly, expanding its lineup with limousines, sports cars, sedans, and coupes.
-After a series of mergers, it was liquidated as the owners deemed it unviable.
+It was liquidated after a series of mergers as the owners deemed it unviable.
 Despite this, the surviving cars of the British brand are considered cult classics, as is its emblem – the handwritten inscription “Riley” in a blue diamond with a silver border.

 Leyland